THE LIFE COACH PODCAST – Episode 263

 Remember from yesterday: Two parts of the brain.
-1) The Primitive Brain or Monkey Brain.
-My kids prefer to call it the Monkey Brain, and that absolutely works for me.
-The visual is perfect.
+1) The Primitive Brain or what my kids call the Monkey Brain.
 And then 2) The Prefrontal Cortex.
 This is the upper brain, right?

 The monkey brain, or primal brain, wants instant gratification.
 It is also looking to defend itself.
 It creates in us fear.
 It creates in us stories about the situation around us and the people around us.
 It seeks out rewards and pleasure.